Most 4x4s are big and heavy – both in terms of looks and running costs.

 Dacia Duster Extreme

 Dacia's back-to-basics ethos means it offers a lot of car for the money – that's especially true with the Duster.
-This is a relatively compact SUV that's still big enough for a family of four, and comes trimmed in rugged materials that should stand up to whatever your family can throw at it.
-Four-wheel drive comes as standard with the Duster's 130hp turbo petrol engine and, if you pick the car's Extreme trim, you'll get all the mod cons in the cabin, plus modular roof rails and a washable cabin if you're heading somewhere muddy.
+This is a relatively compact SUV that's still big enough for a family of four, and comes trimmed in rugged materials that should stand up to whatever your offspring can throw at it.
+Four-wheel drive comes as standard with the Duster's 130hp turbo petrol engine and, if you pick the car's Extreme trim, you'll get all the mod cons in the cabin, plus modular roof rails and washable upholstery if you're heading somewhere muddy.

 See used Dacia Duster cars or read our Dacia Duster review